 The Bibliographical Society of America

-annual short-term fellowship program, which supports bibliographical inquiry
+fellowship program, all of which support bibliographical inquiry and

-as well as research in the history of the book trades and in publishing
+research in the history of the book trades and in publishing history.

-history.
-Eligible topics may concentrate on books and documents in any
+Eligible topics may concentrate on books and documents in any field, but

-field, but should focus on the book or manuscript (the physical object) as
+should focus on the book or manuscript (the physical object) as historical

-historical evidence.
-Such topics may include establishing a text or studying
+evidence.
+Such topics may include establishing a text or studying the

 reading.
 Enumerative listings do not fall within the scope of this program.